benhook1013/space-game/TASKS.md

 ## Next Steps

 - [x] Spawn enemy groups on a timer.
+- [x] Enemies spawn from random factions with occasional boss variants.
 - [x] Add a mining laser that automatically targets and fires at nearby asteroids.
 - [x] Drop mineral pickups from asteroids and track the player's total.